VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Structured Task Design

 \subsection{Task Structure: Beyond Memorization}

-The first axis of our design measures a task’s inherent difficulty, defined by its distance from the training distribution, which is determined by structural composition, scene variation and constraint complexity.
+The first axis of our design measures a task’s inherent difficulty, defined by distance from training distributions, which is determined by structural composition, scene variation or constraint complexity.
+Tasks are organized into three levels:

-\paragraph{Constrained BDDL.} We use constrained BDDL (CBDDL), our extension of BDDL \cite{srivastava2022behavior}, which improves upon BDDL by incorporating two key features: the ability to define dynamic objects and a formal syntax for specifying safety constraints.
-These enhancements enable the design of tasks for testing the ability to operate safely and effectively in dynamic environments (details in Appendix \textsection ~\ref{sec:cbddl}).
-Benchmark tasks are organized into three levels: